DRMacIver/PseudoBoolean/README.rst

    x + y + z >= 2), and it was easier to write my own than to modify satispy to support them.

+It is probably full of bugs.
+I've tested bits of it but it isn't even close to thoroughly tested.
+I haven't even used Hypothesis on it yet!

 Anyway, as such it's in public if you want to look at it, and if you have a use case for it feel free to talk to me about productionizing it, but you have been warned.